Makster04/MACHINE_LEARNING_WARMUPS/UNIFORM_DISTRIBUTION.md

 \boxed{P(c<X<d)=\frac{d-c}{b-a}}
 $$

-This is much easier than dealing with a curved PDF because the density is constant.
+This is easier than dealing with a curved PDF because the density never changes.

 ---

-## 9. Uniform PDF versus a normal PDF
+## 9. Uniform PDF versus normal PDF

 This is an important visual distinction.

-A normal PDF has a changing density:
+A normal PDF has changing density:

 $$
 \text{low}\rightarrow\text{high}\rightarrow\text{low}